johnjago/awesome-free-software/README.md

 > [What is free software?](about.md)

-Feel free to submit a pull request!
+Feel free to submit a pull request.

 Any software that you add must adhere to this [definition](about.md) of free, and you must follow the [Contribution Guidelines](https://github.com/johnjago/Awesome-Free-Software/blob/master/contributing.md).
 Thank you!